ahuggel/SwissRailwayClock/docs/README.md

 The code for the different architectures is in the directories ```source-legacy```, ```source-modern``` and ```source-amoled```.
 Besides the actual watchface, each also implements its own version of the global settings class and the on-device menu, as they provide slightly different options to cater for the capabilities of each class of devices.

-In some of the common code, [excluded annotations] are used to distinguish between code for Modern and Legacy devices and there are further excluded annotations to distinguish between Legacy devices with more and less memory.
+In some of the common code, [exclude annotations] are used to distinguish between code for Modern and Legacy devices and there are further exclude annotations to distinguish between Legacy devices with more and less memory.

 A global instance of class ```Config``` maintains the settings and related information.
 It synchronises the selected menu options to [persistent storage] and makes them available across the app.
 It also manages all the colors for the watchface.